shamkut/who_review_bot/readme.md

 ### Usage

-Just add @who_review_me bot to the group and type the backslash ("/") in message field to see the commands and its descriptions
+Just add @who_review_me bot to the telegram group and type the backslash ("/") in message field to see the commands and its descriptions

 ### The bot commands

 * /register - to register your user to the bot
-* /review - to request a review of an article by link
+* /review - to request a review of an article by the link
    * example: /review www.mysite.com/myarticle
    * you can point the reviewer, i.e., to @natasha: /review www.mysite.com/myarticle @natasha
 * /unregister - to unregister user
-* /next - to show next reviewer
+* /next - to show the next reviewer
-* /reviewers - to show all reviewers
+* /reviewers - to show all of the reviewers

 <h3>Notes about language support</h3>
 * If your language is english